-With revenue from assessments on the state's oil and gas industry deposited in the Oil and Gas Regulation and Cleanup Account (No. 5155), the Commission anticipates plugging 1,000 wells with its state appropriation during fiscal year 2023.
-This is in addition to approximately 800 wells the Commission anticipates will be plugged with initial grant funding in fiscal year 2023.
-The Commission also anticipates it will oversee plugging activities at 6,500 wells that operators will plug.
-The Commission's inventory of orphaned wells contained 7,016 wells as of August 31, 2021, with 5,606 prioritized for plugging.
-A chart detailing the total well population may be found on the Commission's website at https://www.rrc.texas.gov/media/zxtmmn4m/august-2021.pdf.
-As of August 31, 2020, the Commission's inventory of orphaned wells included 6,208, with 4,513 wells prioritized for plugging.
-While the number of orphaned wells at the conclusion of fiscal year 2021 is greater than the number of orphaned wells at the conclusion of fiscal year 2020, the numbers alone do not describe the dynamic nature of the orphaned well population or detail that the Commission plugged 1,453 orphaned wells in fiscal year 2021.
-The increase of orphan wells can be attributed to the unprecedented volatility experienced by the energy industry in 2021.
+With revenue from assessments on the state's oil and gas industry deposited in the Oil and Gas Regulation and Cleanup Account (No. 5155), the Commission anticipates plugging 800 wells with its state appropriation during fiscal year 2024.
+This is in addition to approximately 1,200 wells the Commission anticipates will be plugged with Formula Grant funds, should they be available in fiscal year 2024.
+The Commission also anticipates it will oversee plugging activities at 6,000 wells that operators will plug.
+The Commission's inventory of orphaned wells contained 7,962 wells as of August 31, 2022, with 5,848 wells prioritized for plugging.
+A chart detailing the total well population may be found on the Commission's website5.
+As of August 31, 2021, the Commission's inventory of orphaned wells included 7,016, with 5,606 wells prioritized for plugging.
+While the number of orphaned wells at the conclusion of fiscal year 2022 is greater than the number of orphaned wells at the conclusion of fiscal year 2021, the numbers alone do not describe the dynamic nature of the orphaned well population or detail that the Commission plugged 1,068 orphaned wells in fiscal year 2022.
+The increase of orphan wells can be attributed to the unprecedented volatility experienced by the energy industry in the 2020 to 2022 period.